martinrybak/futuristic/README.md

 The `initialBuilder` parameter is required if `autoStart` is false (see example below).

+The optional `autoRetry` parameter take a `Retry` instance that tells `Futuristic` how to automatically retry the `Future` in case of a failure. `repeat` is the number of times to retry, `delay` is how long to wait between retries, `backoff` is `linear`/`exponential`, and `filter` is a function that controls whether an error should be retried.

 The optional `busyBuilder` displays a widget when the `Future` is busy executing.
 By default, it shows a centered `CircularProgressIndicator`.
 By displaying this, we inform the user that the operation is in progress and also prevent the `Future` from being triggered twice accidentally.

 The optional `errorBuilder` displays a widget when the `Future` has failed, typically with an `Error` or `Exception`.
 This is provided as a parameter, together with a `retry` function that can be called to "retry" the `Future`.
+If `autoRetry` is used, this will be called after the final error.

 The optional `dataBuilder` displays a widget when the `Future` has succeded.
 The resulting `T` value of the `Future<T>` is provided as a parameter to the callback.
 Note that this will be `null` in the case of a `Future<void>`.